Cumberland Senior Cup

 In previous years Scottish teams such as Annan Athletic, Gretna and Hearts of Liddesdale have also entered the competition due to being in the Carlisle and District League at the time.
 In Annan and Gretna's case they have even won the competition several times.

-The current holders are Carlisle United who defeated Penrith 3–1 in the 2018–19 final at Brunton Park, Carlisle.
+The current holders are Carlisle City who defeated Penrith 1 - 0 in the 2024-2025 final at Brunton Park, Carlisle.

 Winners

 The last win for a club is shown in bold.

+The competition was not held between 1915 and 1918 due to World War I.

+The competition was cancelled in 2019-20 and 2020-21 due to the COVID-19 pandemic.